So You Want to Start a Private Practice? Here’s the Roadmap (2 of 2)

 Either way, it’s yours.

 Disclosure: Some of the links here are referral links.
 They help keep this site running (and yes, occasionally help me buy coffee).
-If you use them, I appreciate it — but you’re welcome to find your own route.
+If you use them, thank you.

 Comments